3 Supplements For Aching Joints

 - Evening primrose oil.
 A source of gamma-linolenic acid (GLA) which may help maintain healthy joints.

 - Anti-inflammatory herbs.
 Ginger, holy basil, turmeric, green tea, white willow, rosemary, Scutellaria and hu zhang all have naturally occurring compounds that help maintain joint health.
 I suggest looking for high quality herbal supplements that contain several of these in one and choose the one with the highest standardized doses.
-It is better to choose a product with two or three of the above herbs at higher doses than ones with a long list of low-dosed versions.
-Spices like ginger and turmeric should be staples in your kitchen as well.
+Spices like ginger and turmeric should be staples in your kitchen in addition to supplementation.

 - Omega-3 fatty acids.
 Use varieties that are molecularly distilled from the oil of fish and contain both EPA and DHA, essential fatty acids which have been shown in studies to help maintain bone health and joint flexibility.
 It’s the EPA that is most potent in these supplements if lowering inflammation is your priority, so seek out varieties with the highest levels.
 If you prefer to avoid fish-based sources, there are more available plant-based options largely coming from algae.
 Realize though that the omega-3 content is usually much lower and may be less effective unless dosed properly to match what you can get from fish-based sources.